Skip to main content

 How long does each qualification take?

 CMA US: 9–18 months (both parts).
 DipIFRS: 3–6 months (single exam).
 ACCA (full): 3–5 years (13 papers, flexible pacing).
 CA India (full): 5–7 years including 3-year articleship.
-For working professionals seeking the fastest route to a globally recognised finance credential, CMA US or DipIFRS (for existing accountants) offer the highest speed-to-credential ratio.
+For working professionals seeking the fastest route to a globally recognised finance credential, CMA US or DipIFRS offer the highest speed-to-credential ratio.

 Not Sure Which Course to Choose?